In this post, we’ll do a tear down of Hubspot’s knowledge base for their range of inbound marketing and sales software.

 Search Engine Optimization

-Hubspot is very good at helping users externally discover content and driving traffic to its knowledge base.
+Hubspot is very good at helping users externally discover content and driving traffic to its knowledge base solutions.

-The Hubspot knowledge base fully indexed in the SERPs – and you wouldn’t expect any less from these inbound marketing pros.
-In fact, you could say that Hubspot dominates the SERPs with its knowledge base.
+The Hubspot knowledge base is fully indexed in the SERPs – and you wouldn’t expect any less from these inbound marketing pros.
+They have put a lot of effort into optimizing their knowledge base for search engine visibility.

 What this shows is that Hubspot has focused more on external indexability than internal discoverability (although they’ve made a good stab at the latter).
 This makes sense considering the nature of their products is sales and marketing.